Local sources we’ve used for rabbit supplies:

 - SaveABunny – Mill Valley

 SS Bunny Boarding currently fosters animals from Humane Society Silicon Valley and Contra Costa Rabbit Rescue occasionally.
-We will also temporarily watch fosters for The Rabbit Haven when we have space.
-Please make sure that the rabbits have been vaccinated or will be vaccinated very soon after adoption due to the risks of RHDV2 in California.
-It takes at least 7 days after vaccination for full immunity to kick in.
+We will also temporarily watch fosters for The Rabbit Haven and East Bay Rabbit Rescue when we have space.
+Please make sure that rabbits have been vaccinated or will be vaccinated very soon after adoption due to the risks of RHDV2 in California.

 Local rabbit veterinarian resources: